bailey27/cppcryptfs/README.md

 Windows filesystems are not case-sensitive, but they are case-preserving.
 The gocryptfs filesystem with encrypted filenames is case-senstitive.

-The way the file name encryption works means that if you create a file as Foo.txt and then try to open it as foo.txt, it will not be found.
+The way the file name encryption works means that if you create a file as Foo.txt and then try to open it as foo.txt, it will not be found (unless the new "Case insensitive" setting is on).
 However, on a regular Windows filesystem, it would be found.
 This is not normally a problem because files are usually opened using the same case that was used when they were created.
-So far, the only software that has been observed creating files with one case and then trying to open them with another case is Microsoft Visual Studio.
+Microsoft Visual Studio has been observed creating files with one case and then trying to open them with another case.
+Also, in Windows 10, File Explorer converts all paths to upercase when trying to open images and videos to make thumbnails of them.

-Currently, the only solution to this problem is to use plain text file names.
+If you turn on "Case insensitive" on the settings page, then cppcryptfs will ignore the case of file and directory names as Windows does.
+The option takes effect only when a filesystem is subsequently mounted.
+It does not change the behavior of an already-mounted filesystem on-the-fly.

 Performance
 ------